talentprotocol/talent-llms/PRODUCT.md

 ## Mission (WHY)

-Give builders the recognition they deserve.
+Help the best builders get recognition & capital

 ## Product Definition (WHAT)

-A builder network that ranks and rewards the best onchain builders.
+A platform that connects builders, projects and capital.

 ### Core Capabilities

-- Builder profiles with verified activity
+- Builder profiles and project pages with verified activity/impact
-- Project and ecosystem pages
-- Search and discovery across builders and projects
+- Search + leaderboards across builders and projects
-- Builder leaderboards and rankings *(unique to talent)*
-- Ecosystem-sponsored reward campaigns *(unique to talent)*
-- Builder graph *(planned)*
+- Builder campaigns (monthly rewards, builder sprints)

 ## Users (WHO)

-A network connecting builders, ecosystems, traders, and professionals.
+A platform that connects builders and opportunities.

 - **For builders:** Prove building activity, get discovered, and earn rewards.
-- **For ecosystems:** Grow and measure your builder ecosystem.
+- **For ecosystems:** Grow adoption of your tools.
-- **For traders:** Find top builders and bet on their coins.
+- **For capital:** Find future founders.
-- **For professionals:** Search, filter, and reach verified builders in crypto.
+- **For recruiters:** Search verified builders.

-## Architecture (HOW)

-### Talent Protocol (Reputation Engine)

-The core data and scoring layer, that turns raw data into programmable reputation.

-Responsibilities:
-- Index and verify builder activity
-- Calculate reputation scores and rankings
-- Power discovery, search, and filtering
-- Distribute rewards programmatically
-- Expose reputation data via API for developers.

-### Talent Apps (User Interfaces)

-Web applications, built on top of Talent Protocol, where reputation is rewarded, discoverable, and tradable.

-Capabilities:
-- Profiles and reputation tracking for builders
-- Leaderboards and trading signals for traders
-- Campaigns and dashboards for ecosystems
-- Search, filtering, and outreach tools for professionals

 ---